benmvp/react-workshop/03-lists/README.md

 }
 ```

-We're starting to make something that visually looks like a list of emails, but it currently isn't styled so nicely.
+We're starting to make something that visually looks like a list of emails, but it currently isn't styled at all.
 The app already comes with component CSS files so we just need to associate them with their corresponding JS files so that the elements will be styled.
 Simply `import` the component CSS files in [`EmailList.js`](src/components/EmailList.js) and [`EmailListItem.js`](src/components/EmailListItem.js):

 EmailList.js
 ```js